nexpy/nexpy/_sources/pythongui.rst.txt

     or a field.
 All the metadata associated with the item, including any attributes, are displayed.
 For multidimensional data, a 10 x 10 slab of values is displayed, with spin boxes to select the slab offsets.

+    If the selected tree item is a group containing scalar fields, they will be listed in a table.
+Their values are editable if the file has been unlocked.

+.. _validate-data:

 **Validate Data**
     Displays a text window, in which the contents of the selected group